Banking Basics

 Monzo and Wise are very different when it comes to international transfers.

 On the one hand, Monzo is only available to UK customers.
-However, the mobile app lets you send money to up to 34 countries.
-Being part of the SEPA area makes Monzo an easy way to make transfers in euros.
+However, the mobile app lets you send money overseas.
+Being part of the SEPA area makes Monzo an easy way to transfer money across borders in Europe.
 For this reason, it is considered the easiest and most popular of the international money transfer options.

 In contrast, Wise offers more and more extensive international transfer functions.
-Wise lets clients send and receive payments in multiple currencies.
+Wise lets clients send and receive payments in multiple currencies and send money to 70+ countries.
+If the country or region isn’t on Wise’s list, you can still send money if your recipient’s account uses USD, EUR, or GBP.

 However, the main difference between these financial service providers lies in the process of receiving international transfers.
-While Wise allows you to receive international transfers into your account for free, Monzo does not support this feature.
+While Wise allows you to receive international transfers into your account for free, Monzo does incur fees for it.

 However, in this case, the limitations also apply to Wise.
 Although this platform allows receiving international bank transfers, they must be in the same currency as the account balance chosen by the recipient.